Let's hear what Mr.Vinod discussed with me through emails regarding the making of a smart battery charger circuit:

 but there is some problems with that.
 I am attaching the circuit with

-this mail.
 The red LED in circuit is supposed to glow when battery

 is full but it glows all the time .(my battery shows only 12.6v).